cliffordcffan/RunesGG/README.md

 We got this feature working with static test values, but were unable to integrate it into our web app.
 In the end, the clock was ticking, so we decided to scrap it for future development.

 4. Hosting the website.
 We had always intended to purchase some cheap domain name and host it on the web since we genuinely believed this web page would be useful to players (or even to ourselves).

+5. Secondary tree data.
+Our original goal was to include statistics about how well combinations of rune tree fare.
+(E.g. Let's say the precision tree and inspiration tree are both pretty successful choices for primary trees on Jax, and resolve and domination for secondary.
+We would want to know how well each pair of rune trees stack up against each other)

 # Conclusion #